KyleGal/live-translation-api/README.md

 └─────────────────────────┘
     ↓
 ┌─────────────────────────────────┐
 │  Timestamp-based Alignment      │
 │  For each chunk:                │
-│    • Calculate overlap with each │
+│    • Calculate overlap with each│
 │      speaker segment            │
 │    • Assign to speaker with max │
 │      intersection               │
 └─────────────────────────────────┘
     ↓
 ┌─────────────────────────┐